 Year 9: The KS3 course is concluded In the first term of Y9.
 Units taught are: Chemical Reactions 2 and Particle theory 2.
 From January of Y9, we start teaching GCSE.

 All students start GCSE Chemistry in January of Y9, continuing until the end of Y11.
-A few students each year may take GCSE Science and GCSE Additional Science rather than the three separate sciences.
+A few students each year may take GCSE Combined Science rather than the three separate sciences.

-Over half the sixth form study AS/A2 level chemistry and each teaching group is taught by two teachers.
+Over half the sixth form study A Level chemistry and each teaching group is taught by two teachers.

 Sixth Form Induction: This is the work we ask students to complete over the summer before starting in September of the Lower Sixth.
-It is designed to ease the transition from GCSE to AS level.
+It is designed to ease the transition from GCSE to A Level.

 The chemistry department won ten Good Schools Guide awards in the last 10 years.
 These awards were based on value added data.

 A wide range of careers require an A level in chemistry, including careers in medicine, veterinary science, dentistry, the chemical industry, forensics, food science, pharmacy, biology and chemical engineering.
 The chemical industry is vital to the UK’s economy and is a major employer in the UK, with people working in research chemistry, analytical chemistry, chemical engineering, management, sales and marketing.